Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Visual Connection

 Illustration shows a cross section of the small intestine, the lumen, or inside of which has many fingerlike projections called villi.
 Muscle layers wrap around the outside of the intestine, and blood vessels interact with the muscle layer.
 A blowup shows that capillaries and lymphatic vessels travel up inside the villi.
-The surface of each villus is covered with hairline microvilli.
+The surface of each villus is covered with hairlike microvilli.

 Figure 34.12 Villi are folds on the small intestine lining that increase the surface area to facilitate the absorption of nutrients.